-This objective is measured by the per-student level of the TAG appropriation on a biennial basis.
+This objective is measured by the per-student level of the Tuition Assistance Grant (TAG) appropriation on a biennial basis.

-- 3) SCHEV's third goal is to develop policies and make recommendations that enhance financial assistance for E&G (Educational and General) services. - The first objective under this goal is continued support for the Eminent Scholars program.
+3) SCHEV's third goal is to develop policies and make recommendations that maintain, if not enhance, financial assistance for E&G (Educational and General) services.

+• The first objective under this goal is continued support for the Eminent Scholars program.